 63. The first weekend in August is always full of Art inspiration in Minneapolis.
 You and your date can spend time outdoors together roaming the streets and parks of Minneapolis during the Uptown Art Fair, Powderhorn Art Fair and Loring Park Art Festival.
 With over 600 artists showcasing their art throughout the weekend, you will be able to turn one date into three.
 Each art fair also provides plenty of food options to keep you energized.

 64. Attending a local city festival can be fun!
-You and your date have three to choose from in the Minneapolis Northwest area: Earle Brown Days, Tater Daze and Maple Grove Days.
+You and your date have three to choose from in the Minneapolis Northwest area: Earle Brown Days, Celebrate Brooklyn Park Days and Maple Grove Days.
 Each festival is unique with plenty of fun activities to choose from.

 65. Take your date back in time and dress in your favorite medieval outfits as you browse the 16th Century village at the Minnesota Renaissance Festival.
 Purchase a souvenir of hand-blown glass, bite into a huge turkey leg, take a ride on a friendly elephant, or sit back, relax and watch a hilarious stage act from the Tortuga Twins.

 66. Looking for a festival in the winter?
 Then take your date to the Saint Paul Winter Carnival.
 At various locations throughout Saint Paul, the two of you can look at ice sculptures, snow sculptures, ice skate, watch fireworks, attend the parade and enjoy many other activities.
 Bundle up because it’s the “Coolest Celebration on Earth.”

 67. Take a trip back to the golden age at the MSRA’s annual Back to the 50’s Weekend.
 This three-day event is filled with over 10,000 street rods and custom cars along with commercial vendors, swappers, crafters, entertainment and much more.
 You’ll be sure to have a “neat” time.